 Day 2: Exploring Orkney’s Stone Age Heritage

 Human habitation in Orkney dates back thousands of years, and these mystical isles are a treasure trove of ancient archaeological sites.
 The Stone Age village of Scara Brae, a UNESCO World Heritage Site, is Europe’s most complete Neolithic settlement, consisting of 10 remarkably well-preserved clustered houses.
 We also visit the spectacular Ring of Brodgar, the finest-known truly circular ring of standing stones dating to the late Neolithic or early Bronze Age.
 Maes Howe, a chambered cairn and passage grave, prompts further wonder as we contemplate the superb craftsmanship of these Stone Age artisans.
 Our relaxed pace allows plenty of time to drink in Orkney’s coastal scenery, with a good chance to see grey and common seals, curlew, redshank, lapwing and a plethora of seabirds nesting on rocky ledges.

 Day 3: Nature, Culture and History in the Orkneys

 Day 4: Fly to Edinburgh / Depart

 We spend our final day exploring the eastern coast of Deerness.
 Stops may include the site of the Brough of Deerness, where the remains of a 10th-century Norse chapel and settlement perch on a giant grassy rock jutting into the North Sea, and Mull Head Nature Reserve, a heath and sea cliff refuge for myriad seabirds.
 Seals, dolphins and passing whales are commonly sighted offshore.
 Arriving back in Kirkwall, the town’s quaint shops offer one last chance to pick up some gifts and souvenirs.
-Our Expedition Leader will transfer the group to the airport to fly back to Edinburgh and connect with flights home.
+Our Expedition Leader will transfer the group to the airport in the afternoon to fly back to Edinburgh and connect with flights home.